 No rush

-Take your time before committing to an in-person meeting or chatting outside of Snoggle.
-Ask questions to identify any potential warning signs early.
+Take your time before agreeing to meet in person or chatting outside of an app.
+Ask questions to identify any warning signs early on.

 Meet in public places